+Morsani College of Medicine Medical Health Administration University of South Florida

+12901 Bruce B. Downs Blvd., MDC 19 Tampa, FL 33612-4799

+Phone: (813) 974-3163 Fax: (813) 974-3415

-Medical Health Administration
+Medical Health Administration (MHA) USF HEALTH Department of Clinical Affairs

-Division of Infectious Diseases and International Medicine

-DATE: February 20, 2013

-TO: Medical and Physical Therapy Students Entering the University of South Florida Morsani College of

-Medicine Programs, Academic Year 2013/2014

-FROM: Linda R. Lennerth, RN, MSN Assoc.
-Director, Medical Health Administration

-Katherine Perry, LPN

-SUBJECT: Communicable Disease Prevention Certification & Physical Examination Verification Forms
+DATE: January 9, 2014 то: Medical and Physical Therapy Students Entering the University of South Florida Morsani College of Medicine Programs, Academic Year 2014/2015 (Class of 2018) FROM: Linda R. Lennerth, RN, MSN Assoc.
+Director, Medical Health Administration (MHA) Katherine Perry, LPN SUBJECT: Communicable Disease Prevention Certification & Physical Examination Verification Forms DUE DATE: July 1, 2014

-Prior to beginning training at the University of South Florida and its affiliated institutions, you must complete and return the attached Communicable Disease Prevention Certification Form and supportive documentation by July 12, 2013.
-The Physical Examination Verification Form must be completed and signed by your Healthcare Provider prior to submitting.
-Patient contact will not be permitted until the forms and documentation are complete.
-All documentation must be in ENGLISH.
+Prior to beginning training at the University of South Florida and its affiliated institutions, you must:

+- 1) Complete and return the attached Communicable Disease Prevention Certification Form to the MHA Office - 2) Submit all Required Documentation as specified in each of the blocks on the Certification Form - 3) Submit the Physical Examination Verification Form AFTER it is completed and signed by your Healthcare Provider - 4) All documentation must be in ENGLISH.

-TB Screening: USF Health utilizes the tuberculin skin test (TST) to determine if a healthcare worker is infected with M. tuberculosis.
-All new healthcare employees and students must submit documentation of an initial "Two-Step" TST to minimize the possibility of a "booster effect" with the subsequent annual testing that will be required during their employment/training.
+Do NOT wait until the last minute to complete these requirements.
+It may take time to locate your past immunization records, obtain required vaccinations and schedule a physical exam appointment with your Primary Care Provider.

+TB Screening: You must submit documentation of an initial "Two-Step" TB Skin Test (TST) or the result of an Interferon Gamma Release Assay (IGRA) blood test (QFT / T-Spot).

 The "Two-Step" TST method requires the TST to be repeated at least 1-3 weeks after a "Negative" initial test.
 To meet the USF requirement, you must submit:

-- Documentation of at least 2 prior "Negative" TB skin test results administered within a 12 month period of time. - Documentation of a current "Negative" TST within 6 months of training start date is also required (this can serve as the 2nd step if administered within 12 months of the previous test date). - Documentation of a current "Negative" IGRA blood test (QFT / T-Spot) within 6 months of start date will be accepted in lieu of the "Two-Step" TST. - If you have a history of a Positive TB screening in the past (TST / QFT / T-Spot), you must submit a completed copy of a Screening Questionnaire along with a Negative Chest X-ray report completed within 12 months of your start date at USF.
+- .
+Documentation of at least 2 prior "Negative" TB skin test results administered within a 12 month period of time. - Documentation of a current "Negative" TST within 6 months of training start date is also required (this can serve as the 2nd step if administered within 12 months of the previous test date). - Documentation of a current "Negative" IGRA blood test (QFT / T-Spot) within 6 months of start date will be accepted in lieu of the "Two-Step" TST. - If you have a history of a Positive TB screening in the past (TST / QFT / T-Spot), you must submit a completed copy of a Screening Questionnaire along with a Negative Chest X-ray report completed within 12 months of your start date at USF.
 A Questionnaire can be found and downloaded from the USF Medical Health Administration website at: http://hsc.usf.edu/medicine/internalmedicine/infectious/medicalhealthadmin/Forms.htm